prezrenz/headache-programming-language/notes.md

 argument = SYMBOL / command

 ## Features
 - Everything is a symbol.
+Nearly everything has a return value.
 - Symbols contain different datas and are declared differently each.
     - ([] SYMBOL) declares a symbol with the type array.
 The whole array has an initial value of 0.
     - (^^ SYMBOL (<params>) <body>) declares a symbol with the type function, with a list of params followed by a list of commands.